mabur/mang_lang/readme.md

 3. Eager evaluation, instead of lazy evaluation.
 4. Dynamically typed and interpreted.
 Static typing and compiling might be explored eventually.

 The motivation behind Mang Lang is somewhat similar to Lisp, but it has evolved its own unique solutions to a similar problem statement.
-Mang Lang could be described as a love child of Json and Lisp.
+Mang Lang could be described as a **love child of Json and Lisp**.

-**What it has**:

-1. Numbers and strings are primitive data types.
-2. Lists.
-3. Dictionaries of symbols / variables.
-4. Conditional expressions (if then else).
-5. Functions, which are first-class citizens, supporting higher order functions and generics.

-**What it does NOT have**:

-1. For loops and while loops.
-Loops are handled with recursion and higher order functions like map and filter.
-2. Operators for arithmetic and boolean operations etc. Functions are used instead of operators.
-3. Macros.
-Functions are what you get.
-4. Mutable variables.
-Everything is immutable / constant.
-5. Object oriented stuff like constructors, destructors, inheritance.
-Dictionaries are used for simple objects.

 **Language Comparison**